Frontiers of Chemistry Education Panel Webinar

 Questions we will explore:

-- How will chemistry careers change in the next 30 years?
+- What do you think will be the most significant change in chemistry careers in the next 10 years?

-- What adjacent skills should chemistry students look to develop?
+- What skills adjacent to core chemistry should students look to develop

 - How important are data, coding, AI, ML skills for chemistry students?

-- How can educators best keep up with changes and prepare students for jobs that don’t yet exist?
+- How can educators best adapt to evolving fields of research and industry and prepare students for jobs that might not yet exist?

 - How do combined courses or elective classes play a role in broadening student skills for future careers?

-- What steps can universities take to prepare students for changing careers landscape?
+- What steps can universities more broadly take to prepare students for changing careers landscape?

 - What advice would you give chemistry students graduating in the coming year?